Xinyi "Emily" Cao

 I’m extremely grateful to call Notre Dame my home.

 Frank Reilly Scholar

 Affiliated High School of Peking University

-At Notre Dame, I work on the Reddit Project with the Quant Club, where we process data from Reddit posts to determine future stock prices.
-I also joined the Student International Business Council (SIBC) and have participated in a credit investment project.
-Following my passion for music, I became a member of the Notre Dame Chorale and performed in the Fall Concert.
-Additionally, I tutor students studying second-year Chinese in the Center for the Study of Languages and Cultures (CSLC).
-Last but not least, I volunteer in the Next Step Learning Center with other scholars from Notre Dame, using sensory, cognitive programs to help children overcome difficulties in reading.
+At Notre Dame, I joined the Student International Business Council (SIBC) and participated in various projects in the Finance Division, including Ares, Bank of America, and Goldman Sachs.
+I also worked on the Reddit Project with the Quant Club, where we process data from Reddit posts to determine future stock prices.
+Following my passion for music, I became a member of the Notre Dame Chorale and performed in the Fall & Spring Concerts.
+Additionally, I tutor students in second-year Chinese at the Center for the Study of Languages and Cultures (CSLC).
+Last but not least, I volunteer in the Next Step Learning Center with other scholars from Notre Dame, using sensory and cognitive programs to help children overcome difficulties in reading.

 Liu De Scholar

 I study Business Analytics and Economics with a minor in Politics, Philosophy, and Economics (PPE).
 I live in the Pasquerilla West Hall.